JuliaGraphics/Luxor.jl/docs/src/examples.md

 cols = distinguishable_colors(depth)
 draw(depth)
 ```

-You can change "sierpinski.pdf" to "sierpinski.svg" or "sierpinski.png" or "sierpinski.eps" to produce alternative formats.

 The main type (apart from the Drawing) is the Point, an immutable composite type containing `x` and `y` fields.